Endpoint Data Collection - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 When the Cortex XDR agent raises an alert on endpoint activity, a minimum set of metadata about the endpoint is sent to the server as described in Metadata Collected for Cortex XDR Agent Alerts.

 When you enable behavioral threat protection or EDR data collection in your endpoint security policy, the Cortex XDR agent can also continuously monitor endpoint activity for malicious event chains identified by Palo Alto Networks.
-The endpoint data that the Cortex XDR agent collects when you enable these capabilities vary by the platform type.
+The endpoint data that the Cortex XDR agent collects when you enable these capabilities vary by platform type.

 When the Cortex XDR agent raises an alert on endpoint activity, the following metadata is sent to the server: